0x60df/loophole/README.md

 Second one is `loophole-base-map` which will be inherited to most Loophole maps.
 This keymap offers the place for binding which can be used commonly when any of Loophole map is activated.
-For example, binding `C-q` to `loophole-disable-latest-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all Loophole map are disabled.
+For example, binding `C-q` to `loophole-base-map` reduces the number of typing, and `C-q` recovers the original binding `quoted-insert` immediately after all Loophole map are disabled.